Hip-hop fashion: Designer clothing

+During this time period, many fashion trends from the 1980s and early 1990s experienced a resurgence in popularity.
+For example, door knocker earrings and form-fitting jeans for men came back into style.
+Cartoon graphic print hoodies by Bathing Ape, as popularized by artist and producer Pharrell, also gained popularity.
+Women continued to wear high heels in various forms, and new shoe styles emerged, such as the open-toed boot.

 Around 2012, fashion in hip hop saw a shift towards modern "high" streetwear and haute couture brands popularized by online fashion forums such as Superfuture and Styleforum.
 Brands such as Rick Owens, Raf Simons, and Saint Laurent Paris are now featured prominently in the lyrics and wardrobes of rappers such as A$AP Rocky, Travis Scott, and Kanye West.